 1. Petzl SWIFT RL

-If you’re looking for a light you can use to run technical trails confidently, the Petzl SWIFT RL would be a great addition to your running kit.
-Powered by a 2350 mAh Lithium-Ion rechargeable battery, you’ll have a beam distance of 360 feet.
+If you’re looking for a light you can use to run technical trails confidently at night, the Petzl SWIFT RL would be a great addition to your running kit.
+Powered by a 2350 mAh lithium-ion rechargeable battery, it has a beam distance of 360 feet.